-Jacksonville, FL receives 75/100 for its livability score; this results in a ranking of #394 in Florida and #5,521 in the USA.
+With a livability score of 80/100, Jacksonville is ranked #1,378 in the United States and #85 in Florida.
 Pack your bags!
 This is a very high score in comparison to other US cities.
 Living in Jacksonville could be a great choice!
-For each of the livability categories, we see that Jacksonville ranks very well for amenities (A+), cost of living (B-), weather (A-) and housing (B+).
-Unfortunately for Jacksonville, there are some categories for which it does not score well, this includes: crime (F), education (D-) and employment (D).
+Jacksonville also ranks in the top 10 percent of all cities, which is no small feat!
+There are seven total categories that form the livability score.
+Jacksonville scores well for amenities (A+), cost of living (A+), education (B-) and housing (A).
+Unfortunately for Jacksonville, there are some categories for which it does not score well, this includes: crime (F).

 Conveniently located amenities and interesting attractions are a great way to continuously enjoy Jacksonville on a regular basis.
 Knowing that there are an abundance of amenities and things to do can ensure that you always have access to nearby grocery stores, restaurants, bars, coffee shops and exciting entertainment options.
 Some of the interesting things to do and attractions include: Jacksonville Zoo & Gardens, e2ride bike tours, and Jacksonville Landing.

 For individuals considering a relocation, job opportunities often take center stage as a crucial factor.
 Your chances of finding new employment in Jacksonville is actually far better than most areas.
 With a low unemployment rate of 0.51%, you are likely to see an increase of job options, higher wages, improved workforce productivity and higher economic growth.

 Finding affordable real estate and apartments for rent in Jacksonville can be tricky.
 Having said that, this area might be the place to get the best of both worlds.
 Based on factors like home/rental affordability and appreciation rates, this area has received an above average score in the housing category.
 A healthy real estate market can lead to wealth appreciation for property owners, as rising property values can contribute to homeowners' equity, financial stability and the ability to build long-term wealth.